lupyuen/lupyuen.github.io/src/sbi.md

   [(Or boot our SBC over the __Network with TFTP__)](https://lupyuen.github.io/articles/tftp)

-When we run our Modified NuttX Kernel on Star64 JH7110, we see "__`123`__" printed on the Serial Console.
+When we run the Modified NuttX Kernel on our SBC, we see "__`123`__" printed on the Serial Console.
 Yay!

 ```text
 Starting kernel ...